Fallen Officers of the Great War | Cheshire Regiment

 In December 2020, the Commission reviewed their policy on amendments to the Casualty Database.
 One of the outcomes of the review was that they would no longer add awards to the database where there is no entitlement to post-nominal letters.
 Therefore the recording of "Mentioned in Despatches", for instance, would no longer be carried out.

-There are some apparent anomalies in individual officer's records contained in the Casualty Database maintained by the CWGC and these are listed here with the suggested corrective action taken or planned, and the long term aim is to correct all of these inaccuracies.
+There are some apparent anomalies in individual officer's records contained within the Casualty Database maintained by the CWGC and these are listed here with the suggested corrective action taken or planned, and the long term aim is to correct all of these inaccuracies.

 Officers of Other Corps and Regiments Honoured and Remembered in this Website/Project